-The above mentioned rules rarely mat not be followed in Headings, Lists, etc. if it make sense to use regularly transliterated word!
+We may not have followed above mentioned rules (in Headings, Lists, etc.) if it make sense to use regularly transliterated word!
 If a word is used many times, quotation marks are not used.

 Our scheme called Nīrajā-Latin is used for correct transliteration.

 We avoid writing words written in ĐevaNāgarī script within regular English texts.

 For example :

 Round brackets - '(' & ')' are also called parentheses.